manwar/Curio/README.md

 resource_method_name 'chi';
 ```

-In the ["SYNOPSIS"](#synopsis) the ["resource\_method\_name" in Curio::Factory](https://metacpan.org/pod/Curio::Factory#resource_method_name) is
+In the ["SYNOPSIS"](#synopsis) ["resource\_method\_name" in Curio::Factory](https://metacpan.org/pod/Curio::Factory#resource_method_name) is set to
-`chi` which is created by a Moo attribute.
-When the curio object is
+`chi`, which is a Moo attribute.
+When the curio object is created
-created this resource method will be called to get the resource object
+this resource method will be called to get the resource object and,
-and, along with the curio object, register them in the registry.
+along with the curio object, register them in the registry.

 ```perl
 my $curio = MyApp::Service::Cache->find_curio( $chi );